Division 10-50.100:

 e.
 Signs showing the location of public facilities.

-3. Any location that obstructs the view of any authorized traffic sign, signal, or other traffic control device;
+2. Any location that obstructs the view of any authorized traffic Sign, signal, or other traffic control device;

-4. Areas allowing for ingress to or egress from any door, window, or any exit way required by the Building Code or Fire Department regulations currently in effect;
+3. Areas required for emergency ingress or egress required by the Building Code or Fire Department regulations;

-5. Off the premises of the business to which the commercial advertising sign refers;
+4. Off the premises of the business to which the commercial advertising Sign refers;

-6. On fuel tanks, storage containers and/or solid waste receptacles or their enclosures, except for a manufacturer’s or installer’s identification, appropriate warning signs and placards, and information required by law;
+5. On fuel tanks, storage containers and/or solid waste receptacles or their enclosures, except for a manufacturer’s or installer’s identification, appropriate warning Signs and placards, and information required by law;

-7. Tacked, painted, burned, cut, pasted or otherwise affixed to trees, rocks, light and utility poles, posts, fences, ladders, benches, or similar supports that are visible from a public way;
+6. Tacked, painted, burned, cut, pasted or otherwise affixed to trees, rocks, light and utility poles, posts, fences, ladders, benches, or similar supports that are visible from a public way; and

-8. Where they cover the architectural features of a building, such as dormers, insignias, pilasters, soffits, transoms, trims, or other architectural feature;
+7. Where they cover the architectural features of a Building, such as dormers, insignias, pilasters, soffits, transoms, trims, or other architectural feature.

 B. Prohibited Signs.